PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Decision Tree
-SkyComb Analyst needs high quality data on NZ animal species characteristics (size, temperature range, noctural/dirunal, climber, etc) aligned to PF2050 goals.
+SkyComb Analyst needs high quality data on NZ animal species characteristics (size, temperature range, nocturnal/diurnal, climber, etc) aligned to PF2050 goals.
-This is an area for research.

 For a given animal in a given video some (but not all) of the above methods will be applicable, giving some characteristics about the animal.
 Once SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) definitively identify the animal species.
-Where the animal species can not be identified, SkyComb Analyst may be able to say "the animal is one of these 3 categories".
+Where the animal species can not be identified, SkyComb Analyst will be able to say "the animal is one of these 3 categories" with percentage likelihoods.

+This is an area for research.

+## Population Estimates
+Once SkyComb Analyst can definitely identify the species of a percentage of the animals detected, and give species-probability distributions for the other animals. it can generate a population distribution estimate.

+One factor in this estimate is how deeply through the foliage the thermal camera can detect animals.
+This is an area for research.

+SkyComb leverages high-accuracy metre-by-metre ground and surface (aka tree-top) data from LINZ.
+So knows the depth of the ground cover, and can calculate the fraction of the depth of ground cover successfully searched by the thermal camera.
+This will feed into the population distribution estimate.

 ## Machine Learning
-Machine Learning is a subset of Artificial Intelligence.
+Machine Learning (ML) is a subset of Artificial Intelligence (AI).
-Machine Learning can be used to create an algorithm to answer questions such as "What species is this animal?".
+ML techniques can be used to create an algorithm to answer questions such as "What species is this animal?".
 It needs a "training set" of questions which already have correct answers provided.

-To use machine learning to extend the Decision Tree approach, SkyComb Analyst needs training data specific to our use cases.
-This training data does not exist today.
+To use ML  to extend the Decision Tree approach, SkyComb Analyst needs training data specific to our use cases.
+This training data does not exist today in sufficient volume.

 Enthusiastic volunteer conservations could help SkyComb Analyst build this training data.
 An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day: